 Whether it's static site generators or Wordpress plugins, most existing software is geared towards blogs, not comics.
 Adapting them to work with comics is kludgey and fragile, and unecessarily exposes you to security problems.
 But why force a square peg into a round hole when round pegs are easy enough to make?
 With that in mind I created Springheel.
 (The name comes from Spring-heel Jack, for the “English monster” naming scheme that many static generators keep to.)

-Springheel is built with Python 3.5, Feedgenerator, and arrow.
+Springheel is built with Python 3.5, Feedgenerator, and awesome-slugify.

 You can swing by the comics subsite for a demo!